Change Begins at Home: Can Gifting Bins Nudge a Change?

 Fifteen years ago, an unusual wedding invitation landed in my inbox.
 The subject line was “Are you invited?”
 It was from my Sainik School friend, Jagan & I still think about it today.

 Jagan was a young rebel influenced by the teachings of Vethathiri Maharishi.
 His reasoning was not to blindly follow “illogical” traditions.
-He felt marriage function these days are the saddest moments for the parents from low class and middle class families and questioned why families spend a lifetime’s earnings on a single day to impress relatives who often leave the hall with “heartburn” from jealousy rather than blessings from the heart.
+He felt marriage function these days are the saddest moments for the parents from low class and middle class families and questioned why families spend a lifetime’s earnings on a single day to impress relatives who often leave the hall with a quiet envy or lingering comparison rather than blessings from the heart.
 Why are they subtly forced to buy enormous gold jewels?
 Why do we invite 1000s of people for the wedding, if the people who really care and matter in our life might be just a handful?

 The kicker?
 He explicitly told friends: “I am not gonna invite any of you.”
 He wanted to save that money for orphans and the starving.
 While he eventually had to compromise for his bride’s sake, his logic planted a seed in me: Why do we pay a “Status Tax” on our own happiness?

 Fast forward to today.
-The “Status Tax” hasn’t disappeared; it has simply migrated to social media.
+This pressure to match expectations hasn’t disappeared; it has simply migrated to social media platforms like Instagram and Facebook.

 Long back, I was reading a series of articles by a psychologist in a Tamil weekly, which helped me understand why people resort to show-off.

-She explained that students who study well and get good grades are generally polite because their confidence and self-esteem are high.
-Because they have the “substance,” they don’t feel the need for the “noise.”
-Conversely, students who struggle with poor grades often resort to showy behavior as a psychological mask for their poor self-esteem.
+She explained that students who study well and get good grades are generally quiet and polite because their confidence and self-esteem are inherently high.
+Because they feel secure in their reality, they don’t feel the need to loudly prove themselves.
+Conversely, students struggling with poor grades often resort to louder, attention-seeking behavior as a psychological mask for their fragile self-esteem.

 This doesn’t end at graduation.
-When we feel a deficit in our internal self-worth, we use extravagant displays—massive weddings, luxury cars, or hyped birthdays—to signal a surplus of status.
+When we feel an unconscious deficit in our internal self-worth, we sometimes use extravagant displays—whether it is a massive wedding, a luxury car, or a hyped birthday party—to signal success to the outer world.

-• High Self-Esteem allows you to be “boring” because you are content.
+• High Self-Esteem allows us to be content with simplicity because we have nothing to prove.

-• Low Self-Esteem requires a stage, a spotlight, and a 1,000-person guest list to feel valid.
+• Low Self-Esteem often seeks a stage, a spotlight, and external approval to feel valid.

 3. The Math of Freedom